Electro707/ee-parts-database/docs/database_spec.rst

 ============= ========================= =========== =======================================================
 Name          SQL Type                  Required?
 Description
 ============= ========================= =========== =======================================================
-capacitance   FLOAT                     YES         The capacitor's capacitance tolerance     FLOAT                                 The capacitor's tolerance as a float (so a 5% capacitor will be stored as 5) voltage       FLOAT                                 The capacitor's maximum voltage rating temp_coeff    VARCHAR                               The capacitor's temperature coefficient cap_type      VARCHAR                               The capacitor types, which should only be 'electrolytic', 'ceramic', 'tantalum', 'film'.
+capacitance   float                     YES         The capacitor's capacitance tolerance     float                                 The capacitor's tolerance as a float (so a 5% capacitor will be stored as 5) voltage       float                                 The capacitor's maximum voltage rating temp_coeff    str                                   The capacitor's temperature coefficient cap_type      str                                   The capacitor types, which should only be 'electrolytic', 'ceramic', 'tantalum', 'film'.
 If a type is not listed, you can enter a custom type, just make sure that it's consistent for different parts (also create an Issue on the Github page so we can all have it :)
 ============= ========================= =========== =======================================================

 Inductor Table